gavinmcfarland/plugma/packages/website/content/docs/6-migrating-an-existing-plugin.md

 ### Step 4: Allow development network access

-To allow local development with live reloading, previewing in the browser and testing, add the following domains to the `networkAccess.devAllowedDomains` field in your manifest.
+To allow local development with live reloading, previewing in the browser and testing, add the following domains to the `devAllowedDomains` field in your manifest.

 ```jsonc
 "networkAccess": {